AxiomeCG/threejs-docs-reloaded/en-md/core/Raycaster.md

 This allows [page:Mesh meshes] to respond differently to ray casting than [page:Line lines] and [page:Points pointclouds].

 *Note* that for meshes, faces must be pointed towards the origin of the [page:.ray ray] in order to be detected; intersections of the ray passing through the back of a face will not be detected.
 To raycast against both faces of an object, you'll want to set the [page:Mesh.material material]'s [page:Material.side side] property to `THREE.DoubleSide`.

-### [method:Array intersectObjects]( [param:Array objects], [param:Boolean
+###  function intersectObjects( objects: Array, recursive: Boolean,
-recursive], [param:Array optionalTarget] )
+optionalTarget: Array ): Array;

 [page:Array objects] — The objects to check for intersection with the ray.
 [page:Boolean recursive] — If true, it also checks all descendants of the